Home » Water Quality » Contaminants » Effective Ways to Remove Fluoride from Water (99% Removal)

 What is Fluoride and How Does it Get into Water?

-Fluoride is a mineral compound found in rocks, soil, and water.
-It occurs naturally in all water sources, including rivers, lakes, and the ocean.
-It can also be formed synthetically when fluorine chemically interacts with metals like sodium.
+Fluoride is a mineral found in rocks, soil, and water.
+It’s naturally present in rivers, lakes, and oceans.
+Sometimes, it forms when fluorine interacts with metals like sodium.

 How Fluoride Gets in Water